Joanna Lumley: Personal life

-Lumley's son, James (known as Jamie), was born in 1967.
+Lumley's son was born in 1967.
 His father is photographer Michael Claydon.
-She was briefly married to actor Jeremy Lloyd during 1970.
-She married the conductor Stephen Barlow in 1986; they live in London.
+She was briefly married to actor Jeremy Lloyd between 1970 and 1971.
+She married the conductor Stephen Barlow in 1986; they live in Central London.
 They also own a house near the village of Penpont, Dumfriesshire, in Scotland.

-Lumley supports over 60 charities, and has been a vegetarian for 40 years.
+Lumley supports over 60 charities and has been a vegetarian for over 40 years.
 She has donated books to Book Aid International.
 She is patron of the Born Free Foundation and passionate about the Free Tibet campaign.

-From 2012 to 2016, Lumley supported the proposals for a pedestrian "Garden Bridge" across the Thames in London, in collaboration with the designer Thomas Heatherwick and former Mayor of London Boris Johnson.
-The proposals foundered after more than £40 million of public money had been spent.

 In May 2009 Lumley supported the Green Party during the 2009 European Elections campaign.
 For Lumley, the work of Green MEPs in the European Parliament in pursuing human rights and animal rights made the Green Party "the obvious choice" and urged UK voters "to cast a positive vote for a better future by voting Green in the European Elections."
 Lumley also appeared in literature to support changing the British electoral system from first-past-the-post to alternative vote for electing Members of Parliament to the House of Commons in the Alternative Vote referendum in 2011.

-In 2010, Lumley donated £1,000 to Caroline Lucas's campaign to become the first Green Party MP during the 2010 General Election campaign.
+In 2010, Lumley donated £1,000 to Caroline Lucas's campaign to become the first Green Party MP during the 2010 general election campaign.
 She endorsed the parliamentary candidacy of Lucas at the 2015 general election.

 In August 2015, Lumley backed children's fairytales app "GivingTales" in aid of UNICEF together with other British celebrities including Roger Moore, Stephen Fry, Ewan McGregor, Joan Collins, Michael Caine, David Walliams, Charlotte Rampling, Paul McKenna and Michael Ball.

 In July 2021, Lumley joined an international line-up of actors in backing calls for the Great Barrier Reef to be placed on a list of world heritage sites currently in danger.

-Honours
+In 2023, Lumley attended the coronation of King Charles III and Queen Camilla.
+In July 2023, Lumley revealed that she has prosopagnosia, a condition which impairs face perception.

+Awards and honours

-Lumley was appointed Officer of the Order of the British Empire (OBE) in the 1995 New Year Honours and Dame Commander of the Order of the British Empire (DBE) in the 2022 New Year Honours for services to drama, entertainment and charitable causes.
+Lumley was appointed Officer of the Order of the British Empire (OBE) in the 1995 New Year Honours and promoted Dame Commander of the Order of the British Empire (DBE) in the 2022 New Year Honours for services to drama, entertainment and charitable causes.

-Awards

-Lumley is a Fellow of the Royal Geographical Society (FRGS).
-She was awarded an honorary Doctor of Letters (Hon.
+Elected a Fellow of the Royal Geographical Society (FRGS), Lumley was awarded an Honorary Doctor of Letters (Hon.
 D.Litt.) by the University of Kent in July 1994.
-In 2002, she was awarded an honorary degree from Oxford Brookes University.
-In 2006, she was awarded an honorary Doctor of Letters (Hon.
-D.Litt.) from the University of St. Andrews.
+In 2002, she was awarded an honorary degree by Oxford Brookes University.
+In 2006, she was awarded an Honorary Doctor of Letters (Hon.
+D.Litt.) by the University of St Andrews.

-In July 2008, she was awarded an honorary Doctor of the University (Hon DUniv) from Queen's University Belfast, and in March 2019, she and her husband were both awarded honorary doctorates from the University of Chester.
+In July 2008, she was awarded an Honorary Doctor of the University (Hon DUniv) by Queen's University Belfast, and in March 2019, she and her husband were both awarded honorary doctorates by the University of Chester.